kamicane/elements/doc/elements.md

 method: addClass
 ----------------

-Adds the passed in class to the element, if the element doesn't already have it.
+Adds the passed in class to the element, if the element doesn't already have it .
 Returns the elements instance.

 ### syntax